One day you’re celebrating the first day at a new job. The next thing you know, toasts are being raised at your retirement party.

 10 years out: Revisit tax diversification

-At this stage of planning, it’s time to ramp up your savings efforts.
-It’s also a good time to ask your advisor how you could allocate your savings across three tax-related categories to help manage your tax burden in retirement:
+At this stage of planning, it’s time to ramp up your savings and ask your advisor how you could allocate your assets across three tax-related categories to help manage your tax burden in retirement:

 - Tax-deferred: For example, 401(k)1, 2, 403(b)1, 457(b), traditional IRA1, 3, 4, pension plans1, annuities1.